-During the past month, amid the hectic lead~up to Christmas, a trip and the celebration of the New Year, the finishing touches on my office were completed.
+During the past month, amid the hectic lead~up to Christmas, a trip and the celebration of the New Year, we completed the finishing touches on my office.
 Last week I shared the vision for my office with a mood board for all the office basics.
 After our carpenter installed the window, the countertops and the wall shelves, I was ready to put in place all the office extras, those items that are necessary to make an office efficient and organized.
-So here are my suggestions on how to outfit a small office for maximum efficiency.
+So here is how to outfit a small office for maximum efficiency.

 I created another mood board for these items.
-I really helps me to “see” how the pieces will fi together.
+I really helps me to “see” how the pieces will fit together.

 This post contains affiliate links to products that I use and highly recommend.
 If you should order any product through this site, I may receive a compensation, but you do not pay one penny more.
 This helps me keep the blog up and running!